alankent/magento2devbox-skeleton/README.md

 after you have installed Magento above.

-On Windows, get a compatible version of the Unison binaries for Windows from inside the container using the following (adjust "proj1-m2web" to your web container name from the `docker-compose.yml` file).
+On Windows, get a compatible version of the Unison binaries for Windows from inside the container using the following (adjust "proj1-m2web" to match your web service container name from the `docker-compose.yml` file).

     docker cp proj1-m2web:/windows/unison.exe .
     docker cp proj1-m2web:/windows/unison-fsmonitor.exe .